-- Healthcare professionals accepted to participate will be expected to complete the pre-work (including a preliminary assessment of your HIV care knowledge and confidence), attend and participate in virtual meetings, complete a final assessment, and participate in a brief follow-up interview about your experience approximately 45 days after completing the virtual preceptorship.
+- Healthcare professionals accepted to participate will be expected to complete a preliminary assessment of your HIV care knowledge and confidence, watch several ACTHIV webinars online prior to the first meeting (additional CME/CE credit available for each webinar), attend and participate in virtual meetings, complete a final assessment, and participate in a brief follow-up interview about your experience approximately 45 days after completing the virtual preceptorship.

 In support of improving patient care, this activity has been planned and implemented by American Academy of CME, Inc. and ACTHIV Institute.
 American Academy of CME, Inc. is Jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Physicians: American Academy of CME, Inc., designates this live activity for a maximum of 7.5 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.